 Work Party building the Nature Trail

-- The Friends provide volunteer services to restore, improve, maintain, and protect the land, plants and animals, the historic structures and improvements present in the park.
+- The Friends provide volunteer services to restore, improve, maintain, and protect the land, plants and animals, and historic structures.

-- We raise funds for the purpose of providing monetary assistance to help with related costs.
+- We raise funds to help Douglas County with the park's expenses.

 We Can Use Your Help